kristinemlarson/gnssrefl/README.md

 The defaults reflector heights will not go beyond 6 meters.
 If you had set -h2 20, it would look [like this](tests/p041-l2c-again.png).
 You aren't gaining anything by doing this.

-Try out the Greenland SNR file you created in the previous section.
+Now look at the Greenland SNR file you created in the previous section.

 *quickLook gls1 2011 271*

-*quickLook smm3 2018 271 -h1 8 -h2 20*
+The periodogram peaks bunch up at a [larger value](tests/gls1-example.png), which just means the antenna was further from the planar reflector, which in this case is ice.

+Finally, what do you do if your reflections site is taller than the default value of 6 meters?
+Does the code figure this out for you automatically? **No, it does not.**
+Example:

+Make a SNR file using the defaults: *rinex2snr smm3 2018 271*

+Now run **quickLook** using the defaults [quickLook smm3 2018 271](tests/smm3-default.png).
+Everything is gray because you only calculated periodograms from 0.5 to 6 meters.
+The site is 15 meters above the ice.
+Accordingly, if you change the inputs to tell the program that you want to examine heights between 8 and 20 meters, i.e.
-*quickLook smm3 2018 271 -h1 8 -h2 20*
+[quickLook smm3 2018 271 -h1 8 -h2 20](tests/smm3-sensible.png) you see the proper
+reflector value.

 # gnssir